p1940/p1940/README.md

 P1940 architectures involve mobile client apps communicating with backend financial servers to initiate and carry out ATM and POS transactions, using mobile app ‘authenticators’ to prove a user identity with an agreed-upon level of assurance suited to the transaction risk level.

 End users gain access to the features through a service provider.
 The service provider may be a financial institution or a non-bank entity providing similar services.
 The service provider is called an RP (relying party).
 The service provider will allow users to conduct transactions using a mobile application.
 The service provider has a mobile application that interacts with a mobile application server.
 The mobile application server evaluates the risk in a proposed transaction and generates an appropriate vector of trust request (VtR) which is consumed by an IdP to issue an authentication request with the appropriate assurance level.
 For example, a low-risk transaction of US $10 could require just a fingerprint like Apple's proprietary TouchID on an iPhone device.
-A higher-risk transaction (say US $200.00) could require Touch ID with presentation attack detection and geolocation of the user.
+A higher-risk transaction (e.g., US $200.00) could require Touch ID with presentation attack detection and geolocation of the user.

-To do this, an RP must know the types of authentication methods available and their relative assurance levels.
+To do this, a relying party (RP) shall know the types of authentication methods available and their relative assurance levels.
 IdP vendors use this specification to design processes that consume VtRs and generate appropriate authentication requests.
 The exact method for transforming VtRs into authentication requests is outside the scope of this specification.

 Lastly, once an authentication has occurred, the IdP returns the result to the RP along with a vector of trust (VoT) component-value string declaring the specific methods and policies used.